GracielaLopezRosson/challenge-model-evaluation/Readme.md

 # Description
 The mission is *to predict the income of every US citizen*, using `RandomForestClassifier()` from `sklearn`.
+The dataset and Readme used can be found here (https://github.com/becodeorg/GNT-Arai-2.31/blob/master/content/additional_resources/datasets/US%20Income/README.md)

 ## Mission objectives